ryan-colons/GE-Panic/README.md

 * When you want to push, go to the command line (via the Github menu at the top) and type "git push -u origin master" (no quotes)
   * I got an error doing this, but just disable lfs with the command it suggests and retry

+### Gameplay

+Players are balls on a little arena.
+Players can move into each other, with the goal of knocking each other off the arena.

+Players have a "boost" ability which allows them to zoom forward, to knock other players, or to get out of the way.
+It's the "Panic" minigames from Crash Bash basically.